hftf/roirpt/README.md

 <kbd>K</kbd> alone when the consonant is a non-labial non-continuant, and
 <kbd>K</kbd> overlapped with the consonant otherwise.
 This is because in the former case, consonant chords already overlap with <kbd>K</kbd>.
+Alternatively, it can be thought of as dropping the consonant after <kbd>K</kbd>
+when it is a non-labial non-continuant.

 <table>
 <thead><tr><td colspan="2"></td>